magabriel/bolt-extension-newsletter-subscription/NewsletterSubscription/readme.md

 ---

 This is a **Bolt** extension.
-You can read more about the awesome Bolt CMS built on top of Silex microframework at <Bolt.cm>.
+You can read more about the awesome Bolt CMS built on top of Silex microframework at [Bolt.cm](http://bolt.cm).

 ---